-Helping Individuals & Families Affected by Mesothelioma & Asbestosis Nationwide
+Helping Workers & Families Affected by Mesothelioma & Asbestosis

 Asbestos exposure has been linked to fatal lung diseases such as asbestosis and mesothelioma.
 Inadequately protected workers would carry the asbestos fibers home to their families on their clothes.
 As these workers would dust off or wash their clothes, the fibers would become airborne again and put their families at the same risk.
 Unfortunately, many companies have known about the dangers of asbestos exposure since the 1940s, but they neglected to warn employees or provide protective gear.
 Because of their negligence, many companies have knowingly placed not only their employees but also their employees’ families in danger of developing serious medical conditions.

-Below, our firm has provided a brief primer on asbestos exposure and how / why it causes lung disease.
+Below, we've provided a brief primer on asbestos exposure and how/why it causes lung disease.

 What Is Asbestos?